 The weather on King’s Day was beautiful, and we were so happy that it was no longer raining or very cold.
 Amsterdam is a gorgeous city, but as any other, her beauty is only enhanced with the sunshine.

 As the day progressed, the city became more and more crowded and busy, but everyone was well-behaved.
-People were just walking around, drinking, dancing, and floating down the canals, having a good time.
+People who were visiting Amsterdam over Kings’s Day were walking around, drinking, dancing, singing and floating down the canals.
+Essentially, they were just having a good time.

 Mum and I got to the ship in the early afternoon, but we were staying in Amsterdam one more night.
 Our ship was the AmaWaterways AmaCerto, and she was beautiful!